voxeet/comms-sdk-react-native/docs/interfaces/internal.Conference.md

 • `Optional` **isNew**: `boolean`

-Provides information if the created conference is new one.
+A boolean indicating if a created conference is new.

 ___